mark-watson/nlp_smalltalk/README.md

       --> an OrderedCollection(an OrderedCollection('Today' 'Mr.' 'Jones' 'went' 'to' 'town' '.') an OrderedCollection('He' 'bought' 'gas' '.'))

+## Summarization

+No additional data needs to be loaded for summarization, but all other data should be loaded as-per the above directions.
+Here is a short example:

+    NLPsummarizer summarize: 'The administration and House Republicans have asked a federal appeals court for a 90-day extension in a case that involves federal payments to reduce deductibles and copayments for people with modest incomes who buy their own policies.
+The fate of $7 billion in "cost-sharing subsidies" remains under a cloud as insurers finalize their premium requests for next year.
+Experts say premiums could jump about 20 percent without the funding.
+In requesting the extension, lawyers for the Trump administration and the House said the parties are continuing to work on measures, including potential legislative action, to resolve the issue.
+Requests for extensions are usually granted routinely.'

+    --> #('The administration and House Republicans have asked a federal appeals court for a 90-day extension in a case that involves federal payments to reduce deductibles and copayments for people with modest incomes who buy their own policies .'
+'The fate of $ 7 billion in "cost-sharing subsidies" remains under a cloud as insurers finalize their premium requests for next year .'
+'In requesting the extension , lawyers for the Trump administration and the House said the parties are continuing to work on measures , including potential legislative action , to resolve the issue .')

 ## Limitations

 - Does not currently handle special characters like: —